 - The science prerequisites must be completed by the Fall (12/31) prior to the year of application.
 This means the grades must appear on the official transcripts.
 In progress grades are not accepted.

 - There is a seven (7) year recency requirement on your science coursework.
-You will not be penalized for courses repeated for recency.
-Science coursework must be completed AFTER the following dates for students applying to enter the program in
+You will not be penalized for courses repeated if original course was taken prior to the following dates for recency.
+Science coursework must be completed AFTER the following dates for students applying to enter the program i

 2. FIXED COURSES: Complete the Chabot College equivalent of the following “fixed courses”: